Best Python Coding for Kids Course Review

 How Coding Can Improve Math Performance – https://www.tynker.com/blog/articles/ideas-and-tips/programming-better-math-skills-fun/

 Conclusions… Thanks for reading and I hope it helps.
-It’s been fun to provide coding homeschool classes, but actually now doing it with our own kids as they become of age is even cooler.
+It’s been fun to provide coding homeschool classes, but now doing it with our kids as they come of age is even cooler.
 I’ve got 3 daughters and they’re loving it.
 With COVID-19 and other unsure issues in the world, we both felt strongly about homeschooling our children this year.
 And so far I think it’s going well.
 If you have any comments or questions please reach out or hit us up on chat and we’ll gladly try to answer your questions/concerns.

 Signing Off for the day.